 Theyskens then began creating stage costumes for the Théâtre de la Monnaie.
 He was brought to the wider public’s attention when, in 1998, Madonna wore one of his dresses to the Academy Awards.

 Rochas appointed Theyskens as its creative director in 2002.
 In March 2003 Theyskens presented his first collection for the house.
-His first full collection, for A/W 2003, was praised by Style.com as "ravishing" and "nothing short of magnificent."
-However, Theysken’s focus on demi-couture was questioned in business circles as a viable model for the house.
+While there, Theysken’s focus on demi-couture was questioned in business circles as a viable model for the house.
 In an unexpected announcement Procter & Gamble, Rochas's owner, announced the discontinuation of Rochas's fashion division in July 2006.